CDLUC3/dmptool-migration/docs/Projects.md

 ### DRAFTS (77 rows)
 ---

-***There fewer than 100 Plans in this table in the old system.
+***There are 77 Uploaded Plans in this table in the old system.
 They are "uploaded" DMPs from the pilot project.
 We will hold off on these for now***

 These will be good candidates for testing out the new system's API since the data is stored as JSON.